TerriaJS/workshops/foss4g-hobart-2024/theming-json-based.md

 ## Intro

-Once you have your local development environment set up, the next step is to modify the look and feel of the map to suit you!
+Once you have your map set up, the next step is to modify the look and feel of the map to suit you!

 **_TIPS: Think of a good specific use case for your map._** Mine is for the 'Unknown Rangers', a ranger group working on managing the natural and cultural values of a remote area.
 Note here, that I have customised the colour scheme and have a title and a cool logo of a shark.
 The starting view of the map is also customised to be over an area of impressive terrain, and the map is set to initialise in 3D mode: